-Boeing Defence UK Ltd. (BDUK), has more than 800 employees at 29 locations throughout the United Kingdom supporting Ministry of Defence and U.S. military programmes.
+Boeing Defence UK Ltd. (BDUK), has more than 1,000 employees at more than 20 locations throughout the United Kingdom supporting Ministry of Defence and U.S. military programmes.
 Over the past four and a half years, BDUK has consolidated Boeing’s Defense, Space and Security operations in the UK and now generates Intellectual Property on shore.
 BDUK also partners with select UK industry to deliver improved operational capability and meet evolving customer needs.

 Boeing military platforms and sustainment programmes are at the heart of the support Boeing provides to the British Armed Forces, whether in the United Kingdom, in operational theatres, or elsewhere in the world.